 By understanding your customers’ needs and reducing internal errors, you increase customer confidence in your ability to deliver a service right the first time.
 We are all aware of the possible consequences of sharing data ISO 9001 certification demonstrates to your customers that you take security of every kind at the highest importance and are an organisation that can be trusted.

 Manage exposure to risk

 Accidents and malicious data breaches cannot be fully eradicated, and “hackers” are constantly finding new ways to obtain your companies data however implementing a structured quality management system is the most effective way to protect, further strengthen and reduce the risks to your systems and customer data.
 By using the standards to their full potential, it will allow you to truly identify and address the risks and opportunities within your business.
-Context of the organisation (Clause 4 of the standards) will enable you to define the scope of your business, relevant stakeholders / interested parties that have an impact to your sustainability and the risks / opportunities that may have either an adverse or positive impact to your business.
+Context of the organisation (Clause 4 of the standards) will enable you to define the scope of your business, relevant stakeholders / interested parties that have an impact on your sustainability and the risks/opportunities that may have either an adverse or positive impact on your business.

 Because ISO 9001 certification ensures best practice processes are in place which can contribute to more efficient supply chains, gaining certification increases their confidence in your processes.

-By being transparent internally and improving communication throughout the business, everyone understands their own role and responsibility and work to one system preventing any deviations / errors occurring.
+By being transparent internally and improving communication throughout the business, everyone understands their own role and responsibility and work to one system preventing any deviations/errors from occurring.

 By implementing a structured quality management system aligned to the requirements of ISO9001 it will provide more transparent reporting for management to monitor and measure the success/failures within the company through critical reporting and communications.